Head of Household Filing Status 2020

 Is a HOH someone who dates everyone but you?
 Something Santa Claus says three times?
 Is it a river named after a Native American tribe?
 How about an expression commonly used after "Heave?"

-might be all of those things... but the HOH we're talking about is a .
-It's a great tax return Head of Household filing status that can pay off when you e-File your tax return!
+It might be all of those things... but the HOH we're talking about is a Head of Household.
+It's a great tax return filing status that can pay off when you e-File your tax return!

 Attention: Compared to the single filing status, the Head of Household filing status will get taxpayers get lower tax rates and a higher standard deduction, plus qualify more easily for tax credits.
 Many singles with dependents qualify as Heads of Household - use this free DEPENDucator to see who you can claim on your 2020 Return.
 Additionally, other unmarried people and, with some exception, legally married people with dependents might qualify as Head of Household.
 Generally, however, to qualify to file or e-File as a Head of Household, you have to be unmarried and you have to support a dependent or qualifying relative.